scubajorgen/pdok_top10nl_server/readme.md

  is greatly enhanced when using a Solid State Disk (SSD) instead of a Hard Drive (HDD).
 The data size is tens of GByte, so a 250 GByte SDD suffices.

 ## Converting PDOK maps
-### Scales and zoomlevels
+### detail levels and zoom levels
 MBTiles are generated for various zoomlevels (1-15).
-MBTiles always have the same size in pixels.
-However, the smaller the zoomlevel, the larger area is covered by one tile.
+MBTiles tiles always have the same size in pixels.
+However, the smaller the zoomlevel, the larger geographical area is covered by one tile.

 PDOK supplies the maps on various detail levels: top10nl (most detail), top50nl, top100nl, top250nl, top500nl, top1000nl (least detail).
 The numbers suggest regular map scales: top10nl = 1:10.000, ...

-We map the various files on the zoomlevels to get tiles with roughly the same size in MBytes:
+We map the various files on the zoomlevels to get tiles with roughly the same size in MBytes (0.5-1 MByte):

 | map | Minzoom  | Maxzoom  |
 |----|---|---|